-I discovered birth photography by accident back in 2013 when a friend of a friend asked me to do birth photos for her second delivery.
+I was introduced to birth photography in 2013 when a friend of a friend asked me to photograph her second delivery.
 Like so many people, I hadn’t even heard of birth photography at the time, so I studied what few sessions I could find online before heading in for her birth.
 After her awesome birth, I was hooked!
 I loved being able to capture all the love that went into her delivery, and witness the magic and power of birth.
-A few weeks later she told me that she found herself looking through her birth images late at night, when things were difficult, and it helped her so much during her postpartum time.
+A few weeks later she told me that she found herself looking through her birth images late at night, when things were difficult, and it helped her so much during her postpartum recovery.
 It gave her reassurance and empowerment.
 It helped her process her birth and bond with her baby.
 That’s when I knew I wanted to be able to offer this service to other women.
 Birth photography is not only a celebration of birth, but it is a valuable postpartum resource, as mothers process their birth experience.

-What I value about birth photography especially is that it’s your real life, your beautiful memories.
-It’s the story of the day you met the love of you life, captured on film to remember forever.
+What I love most about birth photography is that it’s your real life, your beautiful memories.
+It’s the story of the day you met the love of your life, captured in print to remember forever.
 It helps with birth recovery and it also helps parents share their birth story, if they choose, so that family and friends who were not present at the birth can feel like they were there too; which helps them bond to baby as well.
 But best of all is that when these little babies become little kids, their birth story photos are their favorites.
 They love to see the special day and the special way they were born.
 They love to hear mom and dad tell the story and see it unfold before them one page at a time.
 As one client put it, “When our daughter sees the look on her daddy’s face when he first saw her, she can know, without a shadow of a doubt, just how loved and wanted she is.”
-Without birth photography those
+Without birth photography those magical moments are

-I’m a proud mama of both adopted and biological kids--both our adoptions were from birth, I even got to be in the OR with one of them!
+I’m a proud mama of both adopted and biological kids--both our adoptions were from birth, I even got to be in the delivery room with one of them!

 We are a military family, with roots in both Maryland and Washington.

 I’m super into MBTI Personality Type stuff, and find it super helpful in every role of my life--wife, parent, friend, photographer!
-(I’m and ENFJ for any fellow junkies;)
+(I’m an ENFJ for any fellow enthusiasts;)

-My “auntie” name is Heyhey, and that’s what all my kid clients call me too!
+My “auntie” name is Heyhey, and that’s what I have all my kid clients call me too!
 And I love that the silly chicken in Moana is also called Heihei!